Canadian ‘Super Scooper’ plane grounded after hitting civilian drone over Los Angeles wildfires

 The collision caused the temporary grounding of all aircraft responding to the Palisades Fire, The War Zone reported, citing Cal Fire.
 It was one of the two such planes deployed to the site, The War Zone said.

+“… And now we’re dealing with a plane crash in the middle of a historic wildfire for Southern California,” Davis continued.
+“These drones are nothing to be played with.”

+The FBI field office in Los Angeles is working with local and state partners to identify “private citizens that are violating the temporary flight restriction by operating drones in these areas,” according to Davis.

-The LAFD released photos of the plane – bearing the tail number C-GQBG – showing a hole in the front of one its wings.
-C-GQBG is listed on multiple flight tracking websites as a Canadair CL-415.
+The LAFD released photos of the plane – bearing the tail number C-GQBE – showing a hole in the front of one its wings.
+C-GQBE is listed on multiple flight tracking websites as a Canadair CL-415.

 Two CL-415 planes are sent annually to California from the Canadian province of Quebec, under a 31-year-old agreement between their respective governments, CNN newsgathering partner CBC reported.